top of page

 Collaborators: Rashmita Mistry, University of California, Los Angeles; Luke McGuire, University of Exeter.

-Inclusive Parents Project: This experimental study investigates how U.S. parents make decisions about their children's interactions with peers who differ in gender, race, and social class.
+Inclusive Parents Project: This experimental study investigates how parents make decisions about their children's interactions with peers who differ in gender, race, and social class.

 Collaborators: Aline Hitti, University of San Francisco.